SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Create target groups for example UI, UX in Listeners first, then register using include as pending in default subnet.
 - Now create Load Balancer with port 80 in Default_VPC subnet with min two AZs.
-- Rules in Load balancers, there is default rule, you can add as many rules you want, you can put path as a condition in this UI/UX example, if path is /ui/* then send to UI target group.
+- Rules in Load balancers, there is default rule, you can add as many rules you want, you can keep path as a condition in this UI/UX example, if path is /ui/* then send to UI target group.
 Keep Priority as 1.
 - Load Balancer will give us a DNS name, generally we configure this name in route53 record, so create a new record, copy the DNS name & paste and you need to keep Alias and select Alias to Application & Classic